stivizi/pharm_whitepaper/funding_and_membership.md

 # Funding and Membership

-The sustainability and growth of The Pharm rely on secure funding and a supportive community.
+The sustainability and growth of [The Pharm](index.html#the-pharm) rely on secure [Funding and Membership](funding_and_membership.html#funding-and-membership).
 This section outlines potential approaches to funding and a membership model, as mentioned in the brief.

 ## Funding Approaches